 First off the finger tip stitching doesn’t follow the line of the fingers like you’d find on a PIG glove, hampering dexterity right out of the gate.
 Next the pull tab/carriage loop is mounted in a very weird position right inside the cuff, which makes donning the gloves more annoying than it needs to be.
 Then (for me at least) these gloves have the exact some problems as the Mechanix fast fit, they fail to stay tightly fitted to the hand due to the construction of the cuff area and end up sliding off and away from the position they should be in.

 The FDT Deltas fit me far better and more tightly, don’t ever move, have better dexterity overall and the positioning of the paracord loop makes much more sense.
 There’s no denying there’s some pot luck in the stitching quality with PIG gloves and they can pop seams upon first use if you’re unlucky.
-That’s one area that Magpul may have SKD beaten on, but I couldn’t say given the sample size of one.
+That’s one area that Magpul may have SKD beaten, but I couldn’t really say for sure given the sample size of one.

 I like the materials Magpul have used, the gloves are incredibly comfortable overall, the capacitive fabric is there where it needs to be and props on the packaging, but thus far the PIG FDT line remains unchallenged in my opinion.
 It’s going to take something major to topple them from the top of the hill.